The Value of the ATC Explained: A Real World Example

-While those do a good job of explaining what we can do with the ATC, they don’t provide a lot of context about how this shakes out in the real world.
-So to help explain, here’s a recent real-world example of how a WWT customer leveraged the ATC to decrease risk and significantly accelerate time-to-solution.
+While this list does a good job explaining what customers can do with the ATC at a high level, it doesn't provide a lot of context about what these capabilities mean in terms of real world outcomes.
+So to help highlight its true value, let's explore a recent example of how one of our customers leveraged the ATC to decrease risk and significantly accelerate their time-to-solution.

 - Yes, I still do my own taxes.
-No, I don’t have any good reasons why.
+No, I don’t have a good reason why.

 - Yes, I find wine and taxes go well together.
 Best not to review the yearly take completely sober.

-Anyway, Cisco Webex teams (a great messaging platform) lights up my phone with a notification.
+Anyway, Cisco Webex Teams (a great messaging platform) lights up my phone with a notification.
 It’s from one of WWT’s regional solution architects.
 He and his account team are in the final phases of a solution sale and receive the dreaded, “Hey, we got a last minute competitive quote for a less expensive alternative” call from the customer.
-In this case, it’s an unsolicited bid from a relatively unknown vendor with which the local sales team has little experience.
-Here is the actual (redacted) Cisco Webex teams conversation…
+In this case, it’s an unsolicited bid from a relatively unknown vendor with whom the local sales team has little experience.

-I follow up with a call to the solution architect and explain to him the strengths and weaknesses of the competitive solution.
-I also cover the results of our RAS (reliability, availability, serviceability) and workload performance testing that were recently performed in the ATC.
+I give the solution architect a follow up call and explain to him the strengths and weaknesses of the competitive solution.
+I also cover the results of our RAS (reliability, availability, serviceability) testing and workload performance testing that were recently performed in the ATC.
 We do this kind of testing on all products before we make any customer recommendations.
-For this particular product, our testing showed that it passes our RAS tests very well, but for some specific workloads (that happen to be the ones this customer plans to run) it has some performance issues.
+For this particular product, our testing of the competitive solution showed it passed our RAS tests very well, but for some specific workloads (that happened to be the ones this customer planned to run) it had some performance issues.

-The solutions architect agrees this is important information for the customer to know and understand before making a purchasing decision and asks if I can get on a video call with the customer right away.
-My 8:20pm decision: to keep doing taxes or get on a call to discuss technology and performance results with a customer.
+The solutions architect agrees this is important information for the customer to understand before making a purchasing decision, and he asks if I can get on a video call with the customer right away.
+At 8:20 p.m., a decision looms: keep doing taxes or get on a call to discuss technology and performance results with a customer?

-Like there was any real decision to make – I’m getting on the call with the customer.
+Like there's any real decision to make — I’m getting on the call with the customer.

 Springing into action

-I continue by covering what we do with the ATC – the customer is still unimpressed.
+I continue by covering what we do with the ATC.
+Customer is still unimpressed.

-I push on by explaining the product’s architecture and performance limitations – the customer is interested but still not impressed.
+I push on, explaining the product’s architecture and performance limitations.
+The customer is interested but still not impressed.of